Joint Pain in Women Over 40

-• Most grade 3 sprains are treated without surgery.
-Functional rehabilitation with bracing and physical therapy produces outcomes equivalent to surgical repair in most patients.
+Most grade 3 sprains are treated without surgery, and functional rehabilitation with bracing and physical therapy produces outcomes equivalent to surgical repair in most patients.

-These injuries are significantly more serious than the common ankle roll that heals in a few weeks.
-Understanding what makes a grade 3 sprain different from milder injuries, how recovery actually progresses, and when surgery becomes necessary helps patients make informed decisions about their care.
+Understanding what separates a grade 3 sprain from milder injuries, how recovery actually progresses, and when surgery becomes necessary helps patients make informed decisions about their care.

 The Lateral Ankle Ligaments